The ABCs of Detecting and Preventing Phishing

 Other times, they tell you that you have been targeted by a scam and that you urgently need to update your information in order to keep your account safe.
 That’s how millions of Walmart consumers were tricked in 2013.

-All these gimmicks will minimize the chances for you to realise what happened.
+All these gimmicks will minimize the chances for you to realize what happened.

 Here’s an example of Standard Bank phishing from 2010, via McAfee: